szageda/keeb-utils/README.md

 > [!IMPORTANT]
 > Symbols Layer is currently disabled in the configuration files, because I'm planning a rework on it.

-The ‘Symbols‘ keymap layer enhances typing efficiency by providing easier access to digits and various symbols.
+The “Symbols“ keymap layer enhances typing efficiency by providing easier access to digits and various symbols.
 It includes characters that are not available on standard keyboard layouts, like'smart quotation marks.
 Similar to the Utility layer, it is activated with a dedicated key (which I typically set to <kbd>Alt</kbd>).

 <div align="center">